Aditya1156/TypeForge/docs/API.md

 # API Documentation

-## TypeForge API Reference
+## TypingPath API Reference

-This document outlines the key APIs and interfaces used in TypeForge.
+This document outlines the key APIs and interfaces used in TypingPath.

 ## Core Components